Before you start exploring opportunities in Korea you need to define what you are really looking for

 With Korea job search, if you want your job application to be taken seriously you have to consider all national differences.
 The Korea job search requires more than just the obvious Korea CV writing and translation - it requires careful preparation.

-You will be confronted with problems that in all probability did not even cross your mind when you decided to start a job in Korea.
+You will be confronted with problems that in all probability did not even cross your mind when you decided to start a work in Korea.
 Do not take too lightly the influence the Korea job search can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Realize the importance of language skills.
 Many people believe that having studied the foreign language at school or college means you are able to speak that language – but do not be mistaken.
-Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.
+Having to convince your boss or pass a job interview in language that is not your native tongue could prove a lot more difficult than you might expect.

 You need to accept that not knowing of local language will put you at real disadvantage from the local job seekers.
 The basic knowledge of the local language is considered necessary to cope with daily office life and life outside work.